HotDogHelen/PIC16B-Project/README.md

 Project update presentation 2
 11/19/24: We added a prediction-based Fantasy dataframe, and input 2 ML models, but still in talks of different models to use and more methods to put in, such as scraping more data.

+Once the Dash app is opened, the user can click around and explore the site, hopefully to find whatever data they are interested in learning.

 X .
 O

 O X X